İlhan Erşahin: Bands and albums

 Also in 2006, Erşahin played in and produced the Nublu Orchestra album under the direction of Butch Morris.
 As Morris resided on nearby East 7th Street, Nublu became not just a welcoming but a convenient laboratory for the creator of the Conduction sound.
 From the club's opening until his death a decade later, Nublu was the creative home base from which Morris was able to spread Conduction globally.

 In 2006, Erşahin released the album Our Theory.

 "Thinking About You," a track Erşahin co-wrote with Norah Jones, came out on her 2007 album, "Not Too Late."
 He also wrote the score for a BBC/Swedish TV documentary on Nobel Prize winner, Turkish Orhan Pamuk, in 2008.

 In 2009, Erşahin composed the soundtrack for director Fatih Akin's section in the movie "New York, I Love You," a compilation of eleven director's segments on the city.
 Also in 2009, Erşahin helped form I Led Three Lives, a trio in which he played saxophone and keyboards together with drummer Jochen Rueckert and bass player Juini Booth of Tony Williams and the Sun Ra Arkestra, all regulars at the Nublu club.
 The trio formed as a result of many late-night jam sessions at Nublu.
-Their track, "House of Ahmet," from the album, "Peace Now,"(2008) was selected as Song of the Day by Washington University's WKEXP who described "the album's range of sounds – electronica, techno, jazz, funk, blues, hip hop, house, and even psychedelia – and its ability to slash through any preconceived genre restrictions and examine how far these established stylistic ranges can be pushed."
+Their track, "House of Ahmet," from the album, "Peace Now,"(2008) was selected as Song of the Day by the University of Washington's KEXP who described "the album's range of sounds – electronica, techno, jazz, funk, blues, hip hop, house, and even psychedelia – and its ability to slash through any preconceived genre restrictions and examine how far these established stylistic ranges can be pushed."